Do you know an inspiring story of a Chartered Accountant who has not given up?

 My mother also arranged another job shadow for me at PwC in Louis Trichardt (South Africa).

-During my job shadow at PwC, South Africa, I met Chantelle who told me about becoming a CA from SAICA and from there on I never looked back.
+During my job shadow at PwC, South Africa, I met a friend who told me about becoming a Chartered Accountant from SAICA and from there on I never looked back.

 My Journey becoming a CA(SA)